Aung San Suu Kyi's NLD party wins dozens of early seats; hundreds more results to come

 A spokesman for Aung San Suu Kyi’s opposition National League for Democracy projected that the party had won 80% of the vote nationwide, based on its unofficial data collated from polling stations across the country.

 And the leader of the military-backed ruling party effectively conceded defeat when he said his party had lost more seats than it had won.

 “We won in some regions, states and divisions, but also lost in some others,” Htay Oo, the Union Solidarity and Development Party’s acting chairman, told local TV station DVB.
 “We have (a) higher percentage of losses than wins.”
 He himself had failed to win his seat, he said.

 In early results from Sunday’s vote – billed as the country’s freest in a generation – the National League for Democracy had won 78 of 88 seats declared so far in the lower house of parliament.
 Hundreds more results, including many from remote areas with poor infrastructure, need to be announced before the full picture becomes clear.

 The ruling party of President Thein Sein – a former general who has overseen a series of political reforms in recent years – had won only five of the seats declared so far, election officials said.

-NLD supporters gathered amid jubilant scenes outside the party’s Yangon headquarters Monday night, in anticipation of a historic, landslide victory in Myanmar, which is also known as Burma.
+NLD supporters gathered amid jubilant scenes outside the party’s Yangon headquarters, in anticipation of a historic, landslide victory in Myanmar, which previously was called Burma.